← Back to blog

 Customer Communications

 Many skip hire customers will also be affected by these regulations, particularly commercial clients in construction and trade.
-Being able to provide them with digital copies of waste transfer documentation becomes not just a nice-to-have, but an expectation.
+Being able to provide them with digital copies of waste transfer documentation quickly becomes not just a nice-to-have, but an expectation.

 The Business Case for Early Adoption